MYancheff/state-forecasting-beta/Final Project/fin_paper.md

 ### Lagging variables

-Most of the useful information about the districts (e.g. voting results) cannot being predicted for the current election, and so it must be taken from the previous election.
-In years other than redistricting years, this is a very simple matter.
-In redistricting years, ideally we would have kept all the
+Most of the useful information about the districts (e.g. voting results) cannot being predicted for the current election, and so dependent variables must all be taken from the previous election.
+In years other than those between redistricting periods, this is a very simple matter.
+In redistricting years, ideally we would have kept all the districts which stayed the same, and then try to derive the missing data using imputation (for practical reasons this was not done).

 ### Multiple Imputation

 Much of our data was missing.
+However, ordinary models usually expect all variables to be present.
+So in order to fit a model, we need to fill in this data.
+This general process is called missing data imputation, or just imputation.
+In general, an imputation process takes in a dataframe with certain values as NA, and outputs a dataframe without any NA entries.

-In order to fit a model, we needed to fill in this data.
-I considered mean and median, however, these seriously reduced the quality of the model.
+One way to do this is to simple fill in NAs with the mean or median of all the entries in that collumn.
+However, with so much dependence between variables, this seriously reduced the quality of the model.
 I also tried to use Amelia II, via R's Amelia package.
-However, this was extremely fiddly, as it does not work with co-linear variables, and it also assumes that values are pulled from a multivariate normal distribution.
-I also could not get its categorical variable feature working.
-So I chose to use R's MICE package, which can work with a wide variety of data, and it seemed to work amazingly well out of the box.
+This imputation process is based on the multivariate normal distribution.
+It is fairly flexible, allowing you to specify categorical and numeric data.
+However, it was extremely fiddly, as it does not work with co-linear variables, and it also assumes that values are pulled from a multivariate normal distribution.
+I also could not get its categorical variable feature working (it gave a non-standard error).
+So I chose to use R's MICE (Multiple Imputation by Chained Equasions) package, which can work with a wide variety of data, and seems to work amazingly well out of the box.
+But perhaps we can measure how well it predicts the data more precisely (See Question 1).

-### Modeling Level
+### Modeling Design

 Two of the simplest ways of predicting state legislative composition are these:

 -   A simple linear model.
 The outcome (percentage of Democrats in the legislature) is fit as a simple linear function of the known variables.
 -   A logit model.
 The outcome of each district is fit as a logit model of which party won.
 Then we can predict who will win at the district level by which party has over 50% probability of winning.
+Then we can calculate the number of districts it predicts democrats will win in order to get the overall election result.

+Before trying to implement this model, we should collect some data, and see if it seems to be useful.

 Quality of Covariates
 ---------------------

 Even before modeling, we can at least attempt to see which covariates are important.
 The one we are the most interested in are the governor and presidential election results for the previous year, since we spent so much time collecting that data.
 And we can see that it does have a strong relationship with district level outcomes, which is what we hoped for.

-This does not guarantee that it is useful, if it des

 ![](fin_paper_files/figure-markdown_github/gov_pres_district_correlation-1.png)

+Even though there is clearly a strong correlation, it does not guarantee that it is useful.
+Theoretically, the lagged state legislature outcome could contain the same information about the district.

+However, it does provide some strong evidence.
+One of the interesting things about the above plot is that years after 2008 seem to have a stronger correltion between presidential and legislative elections than years before 2008.
+Perhaps this is the result of an increase in partisanship, but it will have some effect on the outcome of the

 Actual Predictive Results
 -------------------------